Do not grow knotweed in your garden or share cuttings of existing plants, be PlantWise and use Grow Me Instead to avoid planting knotweeds.

 Hollow stems, similar in appearance to bamboo.

-May have small cream, white or slightly pink flowers.
+May have small cream, white, or slightly pink flowers.

 Reproduces vegetatively.

-Adapted to moist conditions, generally shade tolerant.
+Adapted to moist conditions, generally shade-tolerant.

-Found throughout the region, along roadsides primarily.
+Found throughout the region, mainly along roadsides.

 Introduction and spread

-Knotweed was initially introduced to BC for ornamental use, especially for privacy purposes as it grows rapidly and forms dense patches.
+Initially introduced to BC for ornamental use, especially for privacy purposes as it grows rapidly and forms dense patches.

-The plant reproduces through fragmentation, so when small pieces of the plant are moved by mowers, equipment or other vectors it can allow the plant to spread.
+The plant reproduces through fragmentation, so when small pieces of the plant are moved by mowers, equipment, or other vectors it can allow the plant to spread.

 Consequences of invasion

-Invades roadsides, disturbed sites, wetlands, riparian areas and streambanks.
+Invades roadsides, disturbed sites, wetlands, riparian areas, and streambanks.

 Increases erosion and sedimentation of streambanks and riparian areas.